 With an increased demand for remote learning solutions, VictoryXR, a US-based company will begin using the ENGAGE platform to help support students affected by the coronavirus pandemic.
 VictoryXR specializes in US-based science curriculum content and virtual animal dissections, both in the VR and AR space.
-To date the company has created more than 240 unique VR and AR learning experience.
+To date, the company has created more than 240 unique VR and AR learning experiences.

 Teachers will be able to run live virtual classes using ENGAGE and the imported content library from VictoryXR.
 Lessons will also be available for replay via the ENGAGE platform.